 We are committed to the highest safety measures to keep you safe.

 We require you to bring your own face covering, if you are not fully vaccinated.

 We only take one patient at a time.

 What should I bring with me to make my infusion session more comfortable?

-Due to Covid-19 we are unable to provide items that would be re-used by multiple patients.
+Due to cleanliness issues, we are unable to provide items that would be re-used by multiple patients.

-We encourage you to bring any personal items that will make your stay more comfortable, such as blanket, headset for music, pillows, sleeping mask, etc. We have a bluetooth speaker, essential oil infuser, and Himalayan salt rock lamp available.
+We do encourage you to bring any personal items that will make your experience more comfortable, such as a blanket, favorite stuffed animal, meditation idols/stones, headset for music, pillows, sleeping mask, etc. We highly recommend having a support person remain with you during the entire infusion.
+We have a bluetooth speaker, essential oil infuser, and Himalayan salt rock lamp available.